The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Introduction

 The equation \eqref{dirac} permits to introduce the first residue defined in \cite{beriviere} as

 for any smooth closed curved $\gamma$ around $p_i$, for $i=1,\cdots,m$.
 This quantity was first defined for immersions in codimension $1$ by Kuwert and Sch\"{a}tzle in \cite{kuwert}, and in any codimension in \cite{beriviere}.
-We will see that $\vec{\gamma_0}(p_i)$ measures on the basic first obstruction to the regularity of Willmore surfaces through the branch points.
+We will see that $\widetilde{\vec{\gamma_0}}(p_i)$ measures on the basic first obstruction to the regularity of Willmore surfaces through the branch points.
 It appears in particular in the quantization of Willmore energy.
+Furthermore, as will appear clear in the introduction, the following theorem shows that branched immersions naturally appear and justify much of the work here, outside of the theoretical interest to determine when branched immersions from the sphere are conformally minimal in some space form geometry.

-Let us first recall the statement. \begin{theorem*}[\cite{quanta}] Let $\{\phi_k\}_{k\in\N}$ be a sequence of Willmore immersions from a closed Riemann surface $\Sigma^2$ into $\R^n$.
+\begin{theorem*}[\cite{quanta}] Let $\{\phi_k\}_{k\in\N}$ be a sequence of Willmore immersions from a closed Riemann surface $\Sigma^2$ into $\R^n$.
 Assume that

 and that the conformal class of $\{\phi_k^\ast g_{\,\R^n}\}_{k\in\N}$ remains within a compact sub-domain of the moduli space of $\Sigma^2$.
 Then, modulo extraction of a subsequence, the following energy identity holds: